 - Record your average energy usage per day (in kWh).
-This information will be recorded in your electricity and will help decide on how much power you want from a solar panel setup.
+This information will be recorded in your electricity and help decide how much power you want from a solar panel setup.

 - Install battery backup system (not essential).
-Installing a battery backup system may help could you store energy and continue to use it even when the sun goes down, or during a blackout.
-Will be handy in colder countries with not much sun or where there are continuous blackouts.
+Installing a battery backup system may help store energy and continue to use it even when the sun goes down or during a blackout.
+It will be handy in colder countries with not much sun or where there are continuous blackouts.

 - Calculated my solar panel payback time.

-- Approval for installation from body corporate (if you live an housing complex).
+- Approval for installation from body corporate (if you live in a housing complex).

 - Approval for installation from the local council.

-- North-facing surface of your roof sits at an angle between 20-40 from horizontal.
+- The north-facing surface of your roof sits at an angle between 20-40 from horizontal.

-- Roof is strong enough to bear the weight of solar panels.
+- The roof is strong enough to bear the weight of solar panels.

 Solar panel installation

-- Setup can fulfil my power generation needs.
+- Setup can fulfill my power generation needs.

 - Setup has got a comparatively good warranty.

-- Company has got an established track record.
+- The company has got an established track record.

 - Installers and designers accredited by a renewable energy association (for example Clean Energy.
-The designers and installers of your solar panel setup MUST be accredited by renewable energy association in your country or region.
-For example, the Clean Energy Council here in Australia.
+The designers and installers of your solar panel setup MUST be accredited by the renewable energy association in your country or region—for example, the Clean Energy Council here in Australia.

-- Hardware being installed is of the highest quality and compliant with a Standard.
-Any solar hardware you intend to connect to the grid must be compliant with a standard.
-For example, Australian Standard AS 4777.
+- The hardware being installed is of the highest quality and compliant with a Standard.
+Any solar hardware you intend to connect to the grid must be compliant with a standard—for example, Australian Standard AS 4777.

 Ongoing care / paperwork

-- Installer (or a licensed electrician) provided a certificate of electrical safety for the installation.
+- The installer (or a licensed electrician) provided a certificate of electrical safety for the installation.

 - Received written confirmation from the power distributor that the necessary paperwork has definitely been received and processed.

-- Installer provided sufficient advice on the maintenance and care of solar panels.
+- The installer provided sufficient advice on the maintenance and care of solar panels.

 If you live in an apartment or house complex where getting solar panels installed is not an option, check out these 3 eco-friendly gadgets to keep your devices charged.